xMasterX/all-the-plugins/non_catalog_apps/quac/README.md

 ## Signal playback

 The signal files are played back as recorded.
 During playback/transmit, the LED light will flash blue until the action is complete.
-For RFID and NFC signals, they are continuously played back for their defined durations: RFID - 2.5 seconds and NFC - 1 second.
+For RFID, NFC, and iButton signals, they are continuously played back for their defined durations: RFID - 2.5 seconds, NFC - 1 second, iButton - 1 second.
 These defaults can be changed in [application Settings](README.md#application-settings).

 ## Signal Organization